GSS111/azureinterviewquestions/README.md

  1. What are some loadbalancing strategies?
  2. What is the difference between an L4/ L7 loadbalancer
  3. Whare are some caching strategies
- 4. Explain the differences between SQL & NoSQL and where you would use each one.
+ 4. Explain the differences between SQL & NoSQL and where you would use each one?
- 5. Describe partioning/ sharding
+ 5. Describe partioning and sharding?
  **6. Explain the CAP theorem?**

 The CAP theorem is the belief that a distributed application can only satisfy two of the following characteristics: